kulisty/docsense/README.md

 # docsense
-Get a true sense of your docs
+Get the true sense of your docs